How Much Does It Cost to Live In Osaka?

 Though life in Osaka is definitely expensive and at a high standard, so are the citizens’ paychecks and minimum wages.

-In turn, the average monthly net salary is a bit over 2000$, and that makes it enough money to live comfortably in this city, and having enough to invest in all aspects of life.
+In turn, the average monthly net salary is a bit over 2,261.70 $, and that makes it enough money to live comfortably in this city, and have enough to invest in all aspects of life.

-Japan’s strong economy and a high standard of life is visible in Osaka, too.
+Japan’s strong economy and high standard of life are visible in Osaka, too.

 What About Travel Safety in Osaka?